Documentation

 Instances For

-Reset the certified-dispatch reducedness tally to zero.
-Bench and conformance harnesses call this before a measured run so the subsequent checkerTally snapshot describes only that run's interval/exact routing.
+Reset the certified-selection reducedness tally to zero.
+Bench and conformance harnesses call this before a measured run so the subsequent checkerTally snapshot describes only that run's interval/exact handling.

 Equations